'Robbed, Scammed, Bamboozled:' Taco Festival In Washington Leaves Sour Taste In The Mouths Of Those In Attendance

 Andrew shot a video of the setup.

-The Eventbrite page promoted 10 taco and food vendors, 6-plus margarita flavors, live bands, and DJs.
+The Eventbrite page promoted 10 taco and food vendors, six-plus margarita flavors, live bands, and DJs.

-When we reached out to AZ Food Festivals, the owner said it offered catering from Dickey’s BBQ with a taco bar, along with four taco options, and three other options besides the in-house catering.READ MORE: Pittsburgh Man Part Of Times Square 'National Down Syndrome Society' Presentation
+When we reached out to AZ Food Festivals, the owner said it offered catering from Dickey’s BBQ with a taco bar, along with four taco options, and three other options besides the in-house catering.READ MORE: All-Clear Given After Reports Of Suspicious Package In Parking Garage At UPMC Presbyterian Hospital

 “We were going to have a fun Saturday night out at the ballpark, eating tacos, listening to some music, having some margaritas, and hanging out,” said Eric Zyvith.
 “I mean, it was the saddest thing I’ve ever been to.”